 However, in 2006, housing prices fell and the liquidity rate increased.
 In fact, that was the end of the subprime's success.
 Investors couldn’t assume their loans, so the American debt was considerably exposed.

 In 2008, the crisis extended to the whole world because a lot of European banks invested in the housing market.
 Yet to try to save their solvability ratio, banks decided to restrict access to credit but it wasn’t without consequences.
 Effectively, people had to reduce their consumption and investment became more difficult to realize.

-Is a similar crisis about to appear today ?
+Is an inflation subprime crisis about to appear today ?

 The pandemic of Covid-19 has increased countries' debt all around the world.
 This happened because of the cost of care, test price, development and cost of vaccines.
 However, above all, it’s the restriction which has stopped the global economy for a while.
 In fact, in 2019 the global debt was about 227% of the GDP.
 On the contrary, it was about 256% at the end of the year 2020 which represents $226 trillion (data from IMF).

 If we compare with GDP growth, these numbers are very bad and even worse than the subprime crisis.
 For example, India lost 7.3% of its GDP and the United States has a GDP which decreased about 3.4% (data from IMF).

 After the pandemic, the global economy is doing badly but it gets worse with the Ukraine’s war which started in February.
 Effectively, it has generated a global inflation on energy prices and foodstuffs prices.
 Moreover, a lot of countries depend on Ukraine’s imports.
 So, it has a big impact on basic products trades.
 For example, wheat and pet roleum prices have increased 50% in one year.
 These risks can lead to a crisis similar to the inflation subprime crisis or worse leading to the collapse of the global economy.